Missing 12-Year-Old Girl Was ‘Found Safe’ According To Officials

 — NCMEC (@MissingKids) August 3, 2018

-The National Center for Missing and Exploited Children thanked social media users for sharing her photo, crediting them to her safe finding.
+The National Center for Missing and Exploited Children thanked social media users for sharing her photo, crediting them for her safe finding.

-“12-year-old JinJing Ma missing from @reagan_airport in Arlington, Virgina has been found safe!
+“12-year-old JinJing Ma missing from @reagan_airport in Arlington, Virginia has been found safe!
 Thank you for sharing her poster, without your help we wouldn’t be able to bring you this fantastic news!” the center said in their tweet on Friday.

 The Metropolitan Washington Airports Authority released a statement on Friday with details on the disappearance, saying authorities found the young girl in Queens, New York with her parents.

-The police departments involved, FBI and task forces were recognized for helping to find the 12-year-old.
+The police departments involved, FBI, and task forces were recognized for helping find the 12-year-old.
 Airports Authority Police Chief David Huchler said he was proud of the detectives excellent work.

 “This is a great example of the work that can be accomplished when the community and law enforcement come together to achieve a common goal.
 We are grateful that Jinjing is safe and with family.
 Our goal was to locate her to ensure she was safe and unharmed, and we accomplished that goal.”